 To make sense of these findings, we also present absolute effects sizes.
-Greater absolute effects in access for women compared to men occurred in almost all conditions (Table 2).
+A greater absolute effect in access for women compared to men occurred in almost all conditions (Table 2).
 An excess impact in women compared to men was observed for oncologic (9.140; 95% CI 4.619-13.661) and cardiovascular diseases (1.268; 95% CI 946-1.590) during the 28 weeks of the pandemic included in the study period.
 In the sensitivity analysis, differences between sexes persisted but were smaller (1.352; 95% CI 743-1.916).
 When analyzed by specific diseases, we found sizable differences in access for women compared to men for myocardial infarction (729 95% CI 631-930), colorectal cancer (844 95% CI 288-1.401), gastric cancer (562; 95% CI 362-762) and stroke (538 95% CI 250-624).

 Table 2

-In our final analysis, we estimated relative and absolute effects across sex and age-groups for cardiovascular diseases and oncologic diseases, excluding sex-specific cancer (Table S4, Figure S1-S2).
-For cardiovascular diseases, we observed a larger, but non-significant, immediate decrease for women in almost all age-groups, with exception of the 20 to 29 years’ group.
-Larger absolute difference for women compared to men was observed in the older groups (527 95% CI 485-569 in the 70 to 79 years’ group and 668 95% CI 472-614 in the 80 years and older group).
-For oncologic diseases, a larger immediate decrease was evident for women in all ages groups and the greater absolute difference was observed among middle age and older women (426 95% CI 175-676 in 50 to 59 years’ group and 395 95% CI 364-427 in 60 to 69 years group).
+In our final analysis, we estimated relative and absolute effects across gender and age groups for cardiovascular diseases and oncologic diseases, excluding sex-specific cancer (Table S4, Figure S1-S2).
+For cardiovascular diseases, we only observed a significant immediate decrease for the 20 to 29 years’ group.
+A larger absolute difference for women compared to men was observed in the older groups (527 95% CI 485-569 in the 70 to 79 years’ group and 668 95% CI 472-614 in the 80 years and older group).
+For oncologic diseases, a larger immediate decrease was evident for women in all ages groups, and the greater absolute difference was observed among middle-aged and older women (426 95% CI 175-676 in 50 to 59 years’ group and 395 95% CI 364-427 in 60 to 69 years group).

 Discussion

-In our study, we confirmed a large drop in the medical diagnosis for time-sensitive conditions during the COVID-19 pandemic in Chile.
-This decrease was more significant for oncologic than cardiovascular diseases.
-Also, we confirmed our hypothesis of gender disparities in medical diagnosis.
-A large group of time-sensitive conditions were affected by this differential effect, even though healthcare access for these conditions is guaranteed by law to everyone.
-This finding is worrisome because delaying care for these severe conditions can lead to long-term disability and - eventually - premature death.
+Our analysis confirmed a large drop in the access to medical diagnosis for cardiovascular and oncologic conditions in Chile during COVID-19 pandemic as previous studies have shown4-15, This decrease was more significant for oncologic than cardiovascular diseases.
+Also, we confirmed our hypothesis of sizable gender disparities in the impact of the pandemic on access to medical care.
+A large group of time-sensitive conditions was affected by this differential effect, even though healthcare access for these conditions is guaranteed by law in Chile.
+This finding is worrisome because delaying care for these severe conditions can lead to long-term disability and - eventually - premature mortality.

-Gender is a structural determinant of health18 and, usually, is not prioritized during an outbreak response22,23.
-Through different mechanisms, gender could affect healthcare access in a pandemic.
-Nevertheless, differential access by gender has not been adequately studied during this current outbreak.
-Only a few studies explored heterogeneity by sex in cardiovascular5,6,8 and cancer care17 without finding any significant effect.
-None of these studies were done in Latin America.

-Because these diseases have different etiological mechanisms, it is highly implausible to explain this finding through biological causes.
-While a stroke and myocardial infarction could increase after COVID-19 infection34,35, a reduction in the number of cardiovascular events is probably due to decreased access.
-If men are more prone to COVID-1924, this could explain, at least partially, that the decline in stroke and myocardial infarction in males could be smaller compared with women.
+Because cardiovascular diseases and cancers have different etiological mechanisms, it is highly implausible to explain this finding through biological mechanisms.
+While a stroke and myocardial infarction could increase after COVID-19 infection37,38, a reduction in the number of diagnosed cardiovascular events is probably explained by decreased access to healthcare.
+If men are more prone to COVID-1939, this could explain, at least partially, that the decline in stroke and myocardial infarction in males could be smaller compared with women.
 Although, this explanation cannot be given in cancer because these diseases do not share the same causes and acute changes in cancer incidence are unlikely to be attributable to COVID-19 infection.
 In this setting, a reduced number of newly diagnosed cancers, particularly among women, is a clear marker of reduced access and unmet needs.